Thaleia/Fun-with-Colors/README.md

 Welcome to my new project Fun with Colors!

-This is a React project using the useState hook to randomize color generation in a user experience fun way!
+This is a React project using the useState hook to randomize color generation in a fun way!

 Hope you enjoy exploring different colors!